You will need a "virtual MIDI cable" to connect Sundog to FL Studio.

-Important: You will have to set all instrument numbers inside Sundog to 0!
+Important: You will have to set all instrument numbers inside Sundog to "Off" (the default value)!
 Otherwise FL Studio will get confused by the different instruments and deselect the light-boxes.

 Please make sure that you don't create a nasty feedback loop with your MIDI connections.
 FL Studio should not send MIDI notes back to Sundog!
 Otherwise it might happen that these notes will trigger Sundog to instantly send new notes to FL Studio as well, and the whole circle starts again.